raybai07/MtMBSP/README.md

 `algorithm` indicates whether to use the one-step approach (`"1step"`) or two-step approach (`"2step"`) for variable selection.
 The default is `"1step"`.
 However, for large p, it may be advantageous to use the two-step approach.
 If it is desired to use the two-step algorithm, then this argument should be `algorithm="2step"`.

+`niter` indicates the number of MCMC iterations to run in the one-step algorithm OR in Step 1 of the two-step algorithm. `burn` is the number of MCMC samples to discard as burnin.

-`step1_iter` indicates the number of iterations to run Step 1 of the two-step approach.
-This argument is only used if `algorithm="2step"`, and it must be less than `max_iter`.
+`step2_niter` indicates the number of MCMC iterations to run in Step 2 of the two-step algorithm, and `burn` is the number of MCMC to discard as burnin in Step 2.
+These arguments are only used if `algorithm="2step"`.

-`bound_error` is the threshold used to screen variables in Step 1 of the two-step approach.
-If `bound_error=0` is specified, then there is no variable screening step done.
-If `algorithm="2step"`, then the `Mt_MBSP` function will use a default of `bound_error=0.02` in Step 1.
-However, the user can specify a different nonnegative `bound_error` argument.
-Note, however, that `bound_error` is only used if `algorithm="2step"`.

-`max_iter` is the total number of Gibbs sampling iterations to run.

-`burnin` is the number of burn-in samples, so that the final total number of MCMC samples to approximate the posterior is `max_iter-burnin`.

-`details` indicates whether to return all of the saved posterior samples and sample quantiles.
-By default, `details=TRUE`.
+`threshold` is a grid of thresholds gamma to search over in Step 1 of the two-step algorithm.
+The threshold which minimizes the WAIC is used as the final model in Step 2.
+The default is an equispaced grid 0.02, 0.04, ..., 0.40.
+This argument is only used if `algorithm="2step"`.

+`parallelize` is a Boolean variable for whether to parallelize Step 2 of the two-step algorithm over the grid of values in `threshold`. `ncores' is the number of cores to use for parallelization.
+These arguments are only used if `algorithm="2step"`.

 ## 3. Additional Functions for Simulating Synthetic Data